RyanNielson/awesome-unity/README.md

 ## UI

 * [NGUI (Paid)](https://assetstore.unity.com/packages/tools/gui/ngui-next-gen-ui-2413) - A powerful UI system and event notification framework.
-* [TextMesh Pro](https://docs.unity3d.com/Packages/com.unity.textmeshpro@1.3/manual/index.html) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
+* [TextMesh Pro](https://docs.unity3d.com/Packages/com.unity.textmeshpro@4.0/manual/index.html) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
 This was recently purchased by Unity and will be integrated into the engine in the future.

 ## Utilities

 * [Consolation](https://github.com/mminer/consolation) - In-game debug console that displays output from `Debug.Log`.
-* [GitHub for Unity](https://unity.github.com/) - The new GitHub for Unity extension brings the GitHub workflow and more to Unity, providing support for large files with Git LFS and file locking.
 * [Grouping Tool](https://assetstore.unity.com/packages/tools/utilities/grouping-tool-147552) - Easily group objects together
 * [Scene View Bookmarks](https://github.com/mminer/scene-view-bookmarks) - Editor extension to bookmark and later recall scene views.
 * [SnazzyGrid (Paid)](https://assetstore.unity.com/packages/tools/level-design/snazzygrid2-19245) - Makes it easy to manage positions of assets in the scene with easy to use snapping tools and many more features to improve the scene creation workflow.
 * [UniMerge (Paid)](https://assetstore.unity.com/packages/tools/version-control/unimerge-9733) - Editor extension for merging scenes and prefabs, also integrates with VCS.
 * [UniRx](https://github.com/neuecc/UniRx) - UniRx (Reactive Extensions for Unity) is a reimplementation of the .NET Reactive Extensions.
 Rx cures the "asynchronous blues" without async/await.
-* [UnityToolbag](https://github.com/nickgravelyn/unitytoolbag) - Collection of miscellaneous open source scripts and helpers for Unity 5.0.

 ## Video